Azathothas/Stars/README.md

 - [internetwache/GitTools](https://github.com/internetwache/GitTools) – A repository with 3 tools for pwn'ing websites with .git repositories available
 - [ipitio/backage](https://github.com/ipitio/backage) – Endpoint behind badges for GitHub Packages
 - [ipv6rslimited/cloudseeder](https://github.com/ipv6rslimited/cloudseeder) – One-click install internet appliances that operate on your terms.
 Transform your home computer into a sovereign and secure cloud.
-- [itiligent/Easy-Guacamole-Installer](https://github.com/itiligent/Easy-Guacamole-Installer) – 2025 Automated install of Gucamole with options for HTTPS reverse proxy, Active Directory integration, MFA, LetsEncrypt, dark theme, MySQL backup, email alerts & more.
+- [itiligent/Easy-Guacamole-Installer](https://github.com/itiligent/Easy-Guacamole-Installer) – 2025 Gucamole installer with options for HTTPS reverse proxy, Active Directory integration, MFA, LetsEncrypt, dark theme, MySQL backup, email alerts & more.
 - [ivan-hc/AM](https://github.com/ivan-hc/AM) – AppImage package manager to install, update, sandbox and manage ALL of them, system-wide or locally, thanks to its ever-growing AUR-inspired database listing 2500+ portable apps and programs for GNU/Linux.
 The first, real centralized repository to manage your AppImages with the ease of APT and the power of PacMan.
 - [ivan-hc/AppImaGen](https://github.com/ivan-hc/AppImaGen) – A script that generates a custom AppImage from Debian or from a PPA of your choice for the previous (not the oldest) and still supported Ubuntu LTS
 - [ivan-hc/ArchImage](https://github.com/ivan-hc/ArchImage) – Build AppImage packages for all distributions but including Arch Linux packages.
 Powered by JuNest.